Ancient Dreams in a Modern Land: Singles

-Ancient Dreams in a Modern Land was preceded by the release of three singles.
-The lead single, "Man's World", premiered on 18 November 2020, two months after Marina teased a different previously unreleased song titled "Happy Loner".
-She originally intended to release "Man's World" in April 2020, to coincide with her performance at the Coachella Valley Music and Arts Festival, but the cancellation of the festival due to the COVID-19 pandemic prevented it.
-Commercially, it reached the lower rankings of the Official Charts Company's downloads and sales charts, and a top 40 chart in New Zealand.
+Ancient Dreams in a Modern Land was preceded by three singles.
+The lead single, "Man's World", premiered on 18 November 2020, two months after Marina teased a different previously unreleased song "Happy Loner".
+She originally intended to release "Man's World" in April to coincide with her performance at the Coachella Valley Music and Arts Festival, but the cancellation of the festival due to the COVID-19 pandemic prevented it.
+The song reached the lower rankings of the Official Charts Company's downloads and sales charts, and a top 40 chart in New Zealand.
 The accompanying music video was directed by Alexandra Gavillet and inspired by the neoclassical works of English painter John William Godward.
-Remixes of the song by Muna and Empress Of featuring Pabllo Vittar were released in January and February 2021, respectively.
+Its remixes by Muna and Empress Of featuring Pabllo Vittar were released in January and February 2021, respectively.

-"Purge the Poison" was released as the album's second single on 14 April 2021, alongside the album announcement.
+"Purge the Poison" was released as the second single on 14 April 2021, alongside the album's announcement.
 She had previously teased the song in a May 2020 social media post, where she previewed an early demo and some of its lyrics.
-Its music video debuted during the same day, featuring Marina in an array of glittery and colorful outfits.
+Its music video debuted on the same day, featuring Marina in an array of glittery and colourful outfits.
 To promote the single, Marina established a website titled AllMyFriendsAreWitches.com, where fans could receive news updates regarding the parent album.
-An alternate version of the song, featuring a new verse from Pussy Riot's Nadezhda Tolokonnikova, was released on 5 May.
+The alternate version, featuring a new verse from Pussy Riot's Nadezhda Tolokonnikova, was released on 5 May.

-Marina teased a snippet of the album's title track on her Twitter account on 11 May 2021, before announcing that it would become the album's third single.
+Marina teased a snippet of Ancient Dreams in a Modern Lands title track on her Twitter account on 11 May 2021, before announcing that it would become the album's third single.
 It was released on 19 May, coinciding with news that Marina will take part in a livestreaming concert, Ancient Dreams: Live from the Desert, scheduled to be broadcast on 12–13 June 2021.